marius10p/NeuralDataScienceCSHL2019/PythonTutorials.md

 If you're familiar with matlab, then here's a [MATLAB TO NUMPY](http://mathesaurus.sourceforge.net/matlab-numpy.html) cheatsheet.
 The numpy [tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html) is also very good.

 The [indexing](https://docs.scipy.org/doc/numpy/user/quickstart.html#fancy-indexing-and-index-tricks) is a bit different so take note.
-Array indexing starts at ZERO and you can use negative numbers to go backwards:
+Array indexing starts at ZERO and you can use negative numbers to go backwards.
+Run the following in a cell (CTRL+ENTER to run a cell):
 ~~~
 import numpy as np

-x = np.random.rand(50)
-x = x
+x = np.arange(0,10)
-[0:-2]
+print(x)
-# x = x(1:end-2) in matlab
+print(x[0:-2]) # same as x = x(1:end-2) in matlab
+print(x[:-2]) # omitting the 0 has the same effect
+print(x[:-2:2]) # take every second value
 ~~~
 Slices are these colon indices `1:10` and these can broadcast in 2D arrays, but lists of indices do NOT broadcast.
-Run the following in a cell (CTRL+ENTER to run a cell):
 ~~~
 import numpy as np
 import matplotlib.pyplot as plt